bento-platform/katsu/chord_metadata_service/mohpackets/data/README.md

 python chord_metadata_service/mohpackets/data/convert.py
 ```

 NOTE: Synthetic data simplifies data ingestion into the database for frontend testing.
-However, for other testing purposes like unittests or integration tests, it's recommended to create your own data to ensure accuracy and targeted testing.
+However, for other testing purposes it's recommended to create your own data to ensure accuracy and targeted testing.